bioCKO/Y_Chromosome_Assembly/README.md

 # Y_Chromosome_Assembly

+This repository contains the Perl scripts described in the publication:

-Assembly of the threespine stickleback Y chromosome
+Assembly of the threespine stickleback Y chromosome reveals convergent signatures of sex chromosome evolution